 The periareolar incision is generally made from the three o’clock to nine o’clock position at the junction between the normal breast skin and the darker adjacent areolar skin.
 Usually, this scar can be minimally visible when healed; however, this scar is visible when unclothed and can occasionally be unsightly, wide, thick, or irregular and it can produce a sharply visible line in an area where the areola color normally undergoes a gradual transition from dark to light.
 In addition, this incision requires cutting through ducts that end at the nipple, as well as the breast tissue itself, in order to create the implant pocket.
 This can cause internal breast scarring and/or calcification, which can make mammograms more difficult to read.
 Since the nerve branches to the nipple area are partially cut by this incision, a somewhat higher likelihood of nipple-areola numbness is present.
 Ductal bacteria may also increase the possibility of capsular contracture, so cutting through breast ducts is inadvisable, in my opinion.

 Some surgeons may advocate the use of a periareolar incision along the top edge of the areola, excising a small crescent of skin above the nipple/areola complex in order to achieve a “crescent lift” for small degrees of breast droop or lower-positioned nipples.
-The amount of “lift” with this procedure is minimal to none, and because of this, I believe this should be considered a “scam” (in some cases) designed to charge higher “mini-lift” prices for what is a standard augmentation incision choice if a surgeon utilizes this incisional approach anyway.
-If the cost is identical to augmentation alone, then in rare cases, this may be a reasonable recommendation.
+The amount of “lift” with this procedure is minimal to none, and because of this, I do not believe the benefits are worth the extra costs most surgeons charge for this procedure.

 Transaxillary Breast Augmentation Incisions